joshuah/sol-redis-pool/README.md

     }

 ## Changes
+* 2014-07-28 [0.1.4] - Pinned generic-pool version 2.1.0 in package.json.
+Thanks to David Aebersold for tagging pull request.
 * 2013-09-16 [0.1.3] - Fixed a bug in how authentication is handled.
 Updated the documentation to reflect changes.
 * 2013-03-06 - Added Unix socket support by setting the `unix_socket` option.